Michelle Kwan: After 2006

 Kwan did not compete during the 2006–2007 figure skating season.

 Kwan told the Associated Press in October 2007 that she would decide in 2009 if she planned to compete in the 2010 Winter Olympics, but she ultimately decided not to do so, focusing instead on graduate school.
 She has said "Representing the United States as an American Public Diplomacy Envoy the past three years has been very rewarding, and I want to do more."
 After graduating from the University of Denver in 2009, Kwan said "Furthering my education will bring me closer to that goal, and I don't want to wait any longer to continue the journey."

 On February 17, 2010, Kwan told ABC News in an interview that she was continuing her studies as a graduate student at the Tufts University Fletcher School of Law and Diplomacy, as well as continuing her work as a Public Diplomacy Envoy.
 Kwan also said she would be commentating for Good Morning America at the 2010 Winter Olympics.

 In August 2009, Kwan made her first on-ice appearance in several years, performing at Ice All Stars, a show headlined by South Korean world champion Yuna Kim in Seoul, South Korea.
 Kim considered Kwan her idol growing up.
 Kwan also later appeared in Kim's All That Skate shows in South Korea and Los Angeles.

-She was chosen as the guest of honor to help open a new synthetic skating rink at the Marina Bay Sands resort in Singapore in December 2010, where she performed a modified routine to "Winter Song", a program she self-choreographed with her sister.
+She was chosen as the guest of honor to help open a new synthetic ice rink at the Marina Bay Sands resort in Singapore in December 2010, where she performed a modified routine to "Winter Song", a program she self-choreographed with her sister.
 She returned to Singapore a month later as a Public Diplomacy Envoy to meet local students and to promote ice skating in the tropical country.

 As of 2008, Kwan is a member of the Chinese-American organization Committee of 100.
 In 2014, Kwan joined Fox Sports 1 for its Winter Olympics broadcast.